Angelolok/no_game/README.md

 # no_game
-i'l have no pyton proekt
+i'l have no pyton proekt.
+this is pyton proect.